robbeykaaso/app1/docs/gui/basic/gridder.md

 # Abstract
-a automatic grid component for qml
+an automatic grid component for qml

 # Attribute
 * name: a grid name and also the prefix of its item name, the item name is `name + "_gridder" + index`